GregRoques/Photo-Gallery-with-Instagram-Widget/README.md

 # Stretch Goals

-2) Continually update blog with lessons learned and project updates regarding development and design projects I am working on.
+1) Continually update blog with lessons learned and project updates regarding development and design projects I am working on and share via LinkedIn.